cramosp/dbugger-game/README.md

 ## Further Improvement

+[ ] Change help button to an icon button.
 [ ] Make it responsive (score and word).
 [ ] Choose character before starting the game (Alicia, Paco, Berta, Pepe, Paige...)
 [ ] Sounds.

-////// README TEMPLATE
+[ ] Increase speed as user moves to next level.
+[ ] Life line?

+## Improve code quality:

+- create a Game class (keeping there all information and functionality related to the game)
+- settings (speed of the game, distance between obstacles)

 ## Description

-OOP game built with web technologies (html, css, javascript)
+OOP game built with web technologies (HTML, CSS, JavaScript).

 ## How to play

-Move player with arrow keys :)
+Move player left and right with arrow keys.

-## Demo

-to-do

-## Further Improvements

-Fix:

-- [x] remove obstacles as they go outside board
-- [ ] prevent player from going outside

-Functionality:

-- shooting (recommended)
-- drop different things (prizes, different types of obstacles...)
-- count points
-- improve game over
-- levels (ex. increasing speed as user moves to the next level)
-- multiple lives
-- allow moving the player up and down
-- random sizes for obstacles

-UX:

-- add images or textures/gradients (background, player, obstacles...)
-- sound

-Code quality:

-- create a Game class (keeping there all information and functionality related to the game)
-- settings (speed of the game, distance between obstacles)
+Avoid the obstacles.
+Collect the objects.